grpayne-cisco/SANS-Workshop-2024/README.md

-# SANS CloudSecNext Summit 2024 - Workshop
+# SANS CloudSecNext Summit 2024 - Security Configuration Management in the Cloud: Policy as Code for CI/CD Gating

 ## Prerequisites
 **Required**